 Why Develop Data Products?

-1. Improve Customer Value: Retain current customers and improve the customer value proposition.
-More value = more lifetime earnings and happy customers.
+1. Improve Customer Value – Retain customers and strengthen the value proposition, increasing lifetime earnings

-3. New Business Development: Enable growth into new markets and deliver value for new customers.
+3. New Business Development – Enable expansion into new markets and deliver value to new customers

 How Data Product R&D Increases Customer Value